 Rule Calls

 An explicit rule call is stated in terms of the name of the rule and the arguments matching the parameter list of the target rule.
-A rule call leads to the execution of a build language rule defined in the same script, one of the extended scripts or an imported script.
+A rule call leads to the execution of a rule defined in the same script, one of the extended scripts or an imported script.
 As rules with the same signature consisting of name and parameter list are shadowed by the extension, rules in extended scripts may explicitly be called by